TheArturthur/CoppermindScraper/Cosmere/Horneater Peaks.md

 ### Climate
 The top of each mountain is collapsed inward, forming a crater, which is filled with a lake of warm water.
 The heat from each lake is enough to create a pocket of livable land, despite the altitude.
 The [[Unkalaki\|Unkalaki]] call these bodies of water "[[Horneater Oceans\|Oceans]]".
 The warmth of the Oceans is so great that it is often warmer on the peaks than it is on the rest of the continent.
 Their warmth only extends to a point, after which the mountains are covered by ice fields left by highstorms. [[Lunamor\|Lunamor]] refers to his homeland as a "place of extremes" due to the juxtaposition of ice and snow with heat and humidity.
 In the Unkalaki settlements, the air is noticeably thinner than it is at sea level; [[Rock\|Rock]] regularly refers to other Rosharan people as "airsick lowlanders".
+The Horneater Peaks function as a barrier from clouds going east to west, and due to this, the land directly west of the Peaks barely gets any rain, with almost all of it coming from highstorms.

 ### Flora
 Plants such as grass and fruit trees that would not normally be seen at high elevation are able to grow near the Oceans.
 The Unkalaki are able to cultivate crops, as they are known for their distinctive food and drink (such as "[[Horneater white\|Horneater white]]" alcohol).